How to Improve the Quality of Your Sleep

 Keep the Lights Low

-Your circadian rhythm, which helps you fall asleep at night and wakes you up in the morning, can be manipulated by the amount of light you are exposed to.
+Your circadian rhythm, which helps you fall asleep at night and wakes you up in the morning, can be influenced by the amount of light you are exposed to.
 Keeping the light level in your environment low, up to two hours before bedtime, tells your circadian clock that it is time to prepare for sleep.
 You can also program your lights to automatically change brightness at the same time each day.
 I use the Hue app from Philips to do this.

 Invest in a Good Quality Mattress and Pillow